openshift/enhancements/enhancements/network/core-network-policies.md

     chance to run (but that may break things installed from the operator catalog into the openshift namespace)

-Issues:

-- Need to work out a good way to say “can not talk to pods, only to external”.
-Right now it is ugly, it needs an ipblock rule with an ‘except’ clause for all of the pod CIDRs… so an operator that needs that rule needs to read the config and maintain the policy

 ### Workflow Description

 **Cluster administrator** is a human user in charge of running a cluster.